Kerry McCoy (musician): Biography

 In 2014, McCoy was featured on the seventh episode of Guitar Power, a guitar-focused web series presented by Matt Sweeney.

+In 2025, McCoy played as a touring guitarist in Thursday.

 Artistry

 McCoy's guitar playing incorporates influences from various genres atypical of traditional black metal sound, including shoegaze, dream pop, post-rock and indie rock.
 According to Jonah Bayer of Vice, McCoy "takes simple melodies and raising them to stratospheric heights through his use of effects and dynamics."
 His guitar sound is also described as "Kevin Shields meets Immortal and manages to be bone-crushingly heavy without being overly complicated."
 McCoy's music also features clean melodic passages and reverse delay drone pieces.

 McCoy's style was compared to those of Kevin Shields of My Bloody Valentine and Johnny Marr of The Smiths, whom he credits as influences.

 McCoy is also a fan of hip hop music.